mongodb/terraform-provider-mongodbatlas/docs/data-sources/privatelink_endpoints_service_serverless.md

 subcategory: "Deprecated"
 ---

 **WARNING:** This data source is deprecated and will be removed in March 2025.
-For more datails see placeholder-serverless-deprecation-url
+For more datails see [Migration Guide: Transition out of Serverless Instances and Shared-tier clusters](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/serverless-shared-migration-guide)

 # Data Source: privatelink_endpoints_service_serverless